wesbarnett/trappeua/README.md

 * You should set constraints to `all-bonds`, since TraPPeUA bonds are fixed.
 If you do not, bonds will be flexible and an arbitrarily large spring constant is set in the force field.
-* You can choose not to use the HH-Alkane modifications by adding `define = -DNO_HHALK_MODS` to your mdp files, thus using the original TraPPE-UA force field.
+* You can choose use the HH-Alkane modifications by adding `define = -DWITH_HHALK_MODS` to your mdp files, thus using the original TraPPE-UA force field.
 The HHALK modifications only affect water-oxygen carbon cross interactions.